garynico/BM-Massage/README.md

 # BM-Massage
 BM-Massage is a web based application for the owner to open and control the massage business.
-People can also register and login to become the member.
+People can also register and login to become a member.

 ### Project Structure